TL;DR

 Update the Zod schema and all tests."

-Codex spins up a container, reads your tsconfig.json, identifies the type error, traces it through the codebase, fixes the schema, updates dependent code, and runs tsc and your test suite.
-The result is a clean PR.
+Codex reads your tsconfig.json, identifies the type error, traces it through the codebase, fixes the schema, updates dependent code, and runs tsc and your test suite.
+In a cloud task, the result is a reviewable branch or PR.
+In the CLI, the result is a local diff you can inspect.

 This workflow shines for backlogs.
 If you have 15 well-defined issues in GitHub, you can tag Codex on each one.
 It works through them asynchronously.
 You batch-review the PRs when they land.